 The products popular and works wonders.
 It will help decrease the humidity inside the safe and keep it warmer than the outside.

-As you can see placing the gun safe in an unheated garage is never a great place to keep it.
+As you can see placing the gun safe in a garage is never a great place to keep it.
 However, there are products available on the market to help control the humidity and temperature if you do not have any other place.
 Having a safe place to keep your firearms is more important to prevent children from getting their hands on it and theft.
 Pick a reliable gun safe that is fireproof and waterproof and add the precautions mentioned above to keep your collection safe.